Photography and Filming Privacy Notice

 We promote our services through for example, the ‘We Love Dartford’ Twitter and Instagram pages.

-Processing activity - we may take and/or commission photography and/or filming of events, campaigns or service related initiatives, for live streaming online or repurposing in digital eg: on our website, on our social media feeds including YouTube channel, Facebook, Twitter, Instagram, LinkedIn or paper format, including newspapers, magazines and other printed publicity literature such as leaflets, posters or display materials.
+Processing activity - we may take and/or commission photography and/or filming of our events, campaigns or service/promotional related initiatives, for live streaming online or repurposing in digital eg: on our website, on our social media feeds including YouTube channel, Facebook, Twitter, Instagram, LinkedIn or paper format, including newspapers, magazines and other printed publicity literature such as leaflets, posters or display materials.

 - We will only use images/footage that are appropriate